 The 3rd way to boost nitric oxide…GET SUNSHINE.

 In short, nitric oxide can reduce blood pressure, prevent heart artery blockage, and prevent stroke.
 So let’s talk about 10 food items that can boost your nitric oxide levels AND improve your health.

 Guess what, chocolate is healthy.
 Well, that is only partially true, but at least we got your attention.
 The raw cacao bean increases nitric oxide and is loaded with antioxidants.
 Cacao can lower blood pressure and markers of inflammation.
 Unfortunately, chocolate is loaded with sugar.
 Save it for special occasions and skip the milk chocolate.
 Only go for the dairy-free dark variety.
 I like to add raw cacao to my breakfast “cereal” of nuts and seeds along with coconut flakes and homemade nut milk.

-Oranges, lemons, and grapefruit contain high amounts of vitamin C, which has been shown to protect your precious nitric oxide molecules from free radicals.
+Oranges, lemons, and grapefruit contain high amounts of vitamin C, which has been shown to protect your precious nitric oxide molecules from free radical damage.
 Vitamin C from any source raises levels of nitric oxide synthase, the enzyme that converts L-arginine into nitric oxide.
 Vitamin C is also a co-factor in reducing dietary nitrite to nitric oxide.
 Add citrus peel is another excellent way to boost NO. Try out This product.

 This delicious fruit boosts nitric oxide and is a tremendous anti-inflammatory.
 It also reduces oxidative stress, a leading factor in the production of coronary artery disease.
 Polyphenols in the pomegranate assist in converting dietary nitrite to nitric oxide.
 These same polyphenols block nitric oxide from converting back to nitrite.